WRITING STYLE: 3.5/5

 Another quote says that a story should be like a miniskirt: long enough to cover the subject but short enough to be interesting.
 With these highly illuminating words of wisdom, I choose to begin my review of this collection of 11 short stories which was provided to me by Writer’s Melon in exchange for an honest review.

 Now, there was a contest called the Write India Campaign by the Times of India group.
 They invited entries from all over India.
-The stories to be submitted in this contest were to be spun from story prompts provided from bestselling authors in India including Chetan Bhagat, Preeti Shenoy, Amish Tripathi, Ashwin Sanghi etc. This book is the author’s submission for the contest and all the stories are thus spun from the prompts.
+The stories to be submitted in this contest were to be spun from story prompts provided from bestselling authors in India including Chetan Bhagat, Preeti Shenoy, Amish Tripathi, Ashwin Sanghi etc. “Dissent” was Deepak Kaul’s submission to the contest and all the stories are thus spun from the prompts.